justin1iu/Intro-to-Git-and-GitHub/Justin_Liu.md

-Justin Liu

-freshman from new jersey majoring in math
+Hello, I'm Justin Liu.
+I'm a freshman in the engineering school majoring in applied math and data science.
+In my free time I like to listening to classical music and art/visiting art museums.